valhuber/LogicBankTutorial/README.md

 <figure><img src="images/logic-execution.png" width="800"></figure>

 #### Scalability
 Scalability depends on SQL tuning.
-Logic Base addresses this with:
+Logic Base addresses this with techniques such as:

 * __Adjustments -__ in the example above, observe the system added 500 to the existing Balance with a 1 row (adjustment) update - __not__ an expensive